 'But well enough to know in what direction he came from, and the colour of his skin in the plenitude of the night mademoiselle', I contended.

-'Oh, it was an African.
-Of that I am certain', she rejoined.
+'Oh, he was an African.
+Of that I am certain!'
+She rejoined.

 'I did not come here to reproach your version of events, but merely to question you.
 That is all', I affirmed.